-How to Apply: Note: Students who are eligible for the Canada graduate funding opportunities-Master’s (CGS M) (such as Canadian citizens and permanent residents of Canada) are required to apply for CGS M. Students who submit a CGS M application to UBC are also considered for Affiliated Fellowship funding, and do not need to submit a separate Affiliated Fellowship application.
+How to Apply: Note: Students who are eligible for the Canada Graduate Scholarships-Master’s (CGS M) (such as Canadian citizens and permanent residents of Canada) are required to apply for CGS M. Students who submit a CGS M application to UBC are also considered for Affiliated Fellowship funding, and do not need to submit a separate Affiliated Fellowship application.

 Affiliated Fellowship applicants (such as international students) must submit their application materials to their graduate program.
 The deadline by which applications for Master’s-level funding must be submitted to the applicant’s UBC graduate program is Saturday, December 1, 2018.

 Many of the Affiliated Fellowships have no specific criteria (unrestricted), while many others have some affiliation or special research focus as part of their criteria (criteria-based).
 All graduate students in the Affiliated Fellowships competition are automatically considered for unrestricted awards.
 In order to be considered for any criteria-based awards, students are asked to:

 - Review the list of criteria-based affiliated awards at the end of the application to determine if they meet any of these awards’ criteria